morfair/macmon/README.md

 ## Database
 Use PostgreSQL database with PostgREST HTTP REST API .
 Use PostgREST documentation for installation.
-Note yoy may want to use Nginx in add-on.
+Note you may want to use Nginx as front-end.

 Create database and roles:
 ```